symfony/symfony-docs/book/service_container.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When defining your services, you most of the time want to be able to use
 these definitions within your application code.
-We call these services
+These services are called
 ``public``.
 For example, the ``doctrine`` service registered with the
 container when using the DoctrineBundle is a public service as you can
 access it via